neurodata/neurodata.io/content/about/agreements.md

 #### Open & Reproducible Science

 We will conduct our work using the highest open and reproducible science standards.
 This means that our work will result in open source code, open access data derivatives, and open access publication (posting to a pre-print server) no later than journal submission, and ideally, throughout the entire scientific process.
 No later than the week of submitting a manuscript, it will be posted to  pre-print server.
 Code will only be not open source if there are external reasons (e.g., patient privacy, external collaborator insistence).

 Crucially, posting to pre-print servers, and submitting to journals, do *not* explicitly require supervisor approval of the content.
 Rather, assuming the [recommended guidelines](https://bitsandbrains.io/2019/02/10/how-to-write-a-paper.html) are followed, then all lab co-authors have 1 week to provide feedback and modification requests.
 After another week passes, the manuscript may be submitted and the pre-print may be posted, even in the absence of further feedback from any lab members.
 Note that collaborators outside the lab are not beholden to this agreement.
 If for some reason a lab member cannot be reached during this time, we can still post/submit, but agree to remove said lab person from the co-author list if they so choose within 1 week of their return.
 One week extensions can be granted to lab members if necessary, but only one week extension is permissable.

 #### Buddies and Mentorship

+As part of Johns Hopkins University, advisor-PhD student relationships in the Neurodata lab adhere to the policies and commitments set forth by the [University Provost](https://provost.jhu.edu/wp-content/uploads/sites/4/2019/08/JHU-Mentorship-Commitments-of-Faculty-Advisors-and-PhD-Students.pdf).

 We agree that when we reach a certain level of seniority on the team (have successfully submitted >=1 first author peer-reviewed manuscript on our team), we will be open to accepting a "buddy" mentee.
 Our responsibility associated with this mentee will be to onboard the mentee.
 There is lots of literature to suggest this is good for everyone on the team, for example, see [here](https://hbr.org/2018/12/to-retain-new-hires-spend-more-time-onboarding-them) and [here](https://hbr.org/2019/06/every-new-employee-needs-an-onboarding-buddy).